 What Type of Extinguishers Are There?

-Following on from the above, there are five main types of extinguishers that can be used at home, in your car or caravan:
+Following on from the above, there are five main types that can be used at home, in your car or caravan:

 - Carbon Dioxide (CO2)